plotly/plotly.py/doc/python/selections.md

 ## Fill Color for Active Selections

-You can style active selections with `activeselection`.
-In this example, we set active selections to appear with a `fillcolor` of `blue`.
+You can style the active selection with `activeselection`.
+A selection is active when it is selected or created.
+In this example, we set active selections to appear with a `fillcolor` of `yellow`.

 ```python
 import plotly.express as px